Wellington Regional Conference Schedule

 Chair: Martin Dorahy

-Panelists: Richard Loewenstein, Rick Hohfeler, Diane Clare and Kate McMaugh
+Panelists: D. Michael Coy, Rick Hohfeler, Diane Clare and Kate McMaugh